No matches found. Please delete your results or press the "Show All".

 She is also particularly interested in the ways theories of race, sexualities, and gender are useful across research projects, methods and methodologies.

-Stephen is a newly hired full time Lecturer and Physical Education (PE) Teacher Education area coordinator in the Department of Curriculum and Pedagogy, Faculty of Education at The University of British Columbia.
-Stephen was previously an appointed Adjunct Teacher Professor for the year previous.
+Steve McGinley is a full time Lecturer, Faculty Advisor and the Physical and Health Education (PHE) Undergraduate Coordinator in the Department of Curriculum and Pedagogy, Faculty of Education at The University of British Columbia (UBC), Vancouver, Canada.
+He holds a Master’s degree from the University of British Columbia and his research focuses on Enacting Curricular and Pedagogical changes in Physical and Health Education.
+Steve was previously an appointed Adjunct Teacher Professor previously.
 He was most recently the PE Department Head and Assistant Athletic Director at a secondary school in the Catholic Independent Schools of Vancouver Archdiocese in Port Coquitlam where he taught: All levels of PE, PE Leadership 11 and 12, and various other subjects including Social Studies and Learning Resource Center.
-Currently, Stephen teaches the elementary physical education methods course and the inquiry I and inquiry II courses in the teacher education program at UBC.
-He has also taught the secondary physical education methods course.
-In addition, he is a faculty advisor, providing support for teacher candidates in secondary schools across the Greater Vancouver area.

 I pull a thread holding together my research, teaching and writing and unravel teaching storylines in all sorts of evocative yarns.
 I recall a starting point fifteen years ago alongside teachers in a Master’s program I named “Urban Learners.”
 Since then, ten cohorts of urban teachers have graduated and accomplished research ventures, all unique, all close to their hearts and lives.
 How fortunate I am to be one of the learners.